Team-pizza-D/Course-Registration-System/README.md

 ## Group Members and Contributions
 - **Faisal Ahmed Alidiny** — Creating the DataBase and README documentation
 - **Azzam Wael Alsayed** — Creating The GUI And connecting it to the Admin Classes
-- **Azad Ayman Felemban** — Creating the Classes
+- **Azad Ayman Felemban** — Creating the Classes and testing
-- **Ammar Ehab Jeddawi** — Creating The GUI Creating the Classes connecting it to the Student Classes
+- **Ammar Ehab Jeddawi** — Creating The GUI connecting it to the Student Classes
-- **Abdulkreem Mohammed Alghamdi** — Creating the Classes
+- **Abdulkreem Mohammed Alghamdi** — Creating the Classes and testing
 - **Abdulaziz Qasim Alqahtani** — Creating the DataBase and connecting it to Classes

 ---